• Skip to primary navigation

 For the pears, you can choose either Anjou pears or Bartlett for their pretty green color.
 I recommend cutting the pear just before you are ready to serve so the slices don’t discolor.

 After tossing the spinach, pomegranate seeds, and pears together, I crumble goat cheese on top.
 If you are following a paleo diet, aged cheese is usually okay.
-See here.

 About goat cheese

-John and I have begun following many of the principles of a paleo diet, not because some ancient people ate that way, but because we believe it is a more healthy way to eat.
+John and I have begun following many of the principles of a paleo diet, not because some ancient people ate that way, but because we believe it is a more nutritious way to eat.
 However, John and I try not to eat too much cheese (sometimes that’s really hard) because of the high carb content.

 When we do eat it, though, we usually eat a fairly well-aged gruyere, parmesan, or a goat cheese.
 Aged cheeses are supposed to have a lower lactose content than lesser aged varieties.